 Most American adults age 50 or older anticipate spending at least three-quarters of their benefits on living expenses.
 But the majority of current retirees face a different reality with health care expenses taking a more substantial bite out of their budgets than housing.

-For example, advisors help clients understand the intricacies of Social Security, and how their benefits play a role in a holistic retirement plan.
-Our survey indicates that those who with an advisor receive hundreds of dollars more, on average, from their current Social Security payment than those who don’t.
+For example, financial professionals help clients understand the intricacies of Social Security, and how their benefits play a role in a holistic retirement plan.
+Our survey indicates that those who work with a financial professional receive hundreds of dollars more, on average, from their current Social Security payment than those who don’t.
 On average, this difference can look like $1584 vs. $1290, respectively.

-Working with an advisor and utilizing the Nationwide Social Security 360 Analyzer is an essential first step before retirement.
+Working with a financial professional and utilizing the Nationwide Social Security 360 Analyzer is an essential first step before retirement.
 By gaining a comprehensive look at Social Security filing strategies, you will better understand the context of you or your family’s retirement income needs.
 So compile your list of questions, and visit your financial planner to begin what may be one of the most significant conversations to impact your retirement.